 As early as the 1980s, Fasold devoted herself to researching the life and work of Theodor Storm as part of her lecturing activities at the University of Leipzig.
 In 2003, she took over the management of the “Literaturmuseum Theodor Storm” in Heilbad Heiligenstadt, which became a widely respected institution in the 15 years of her work.

 The Theodor Storm Prize is awarded every four years by the city of Husum.
 It is endowed with 8,200 euros.
 The jury consists of the mayor and the mayor representative of the city of Husum, the chairman of the committee for schools, culture, and sports, as well as the president and the secretary of the Theodor Storm Society.

 The last prize winners were the Hamburg director Frank Düwel in 2018, the FAZ journalist and author Tilman Spreckelsen in 2014, the writer Jochen Missfeldt and the literary scholar Christian Demandt in 2010.

-The award ceremony will take place on Saturday, September 10, 2022, during the Storm conference at the Husum Handwerkerhaus, Süderstraße 97.
+The award ceremony took place on Saturday, September 10, 2022, during the Storm conference at the Husum Handwerkerhaus, Süderstraße 97.